mikuull/mikuull/README.md

 **`Fullstack Developer`**

 I'm an 17yo aspiring full-stack developer from Poland.
+My main technologies are NextJS, Typescript, TailwindCSS and Prisma.

 ---